aithoughts/chat-aipm/contributing/Basic/Contributing-Guidelines.md

 ## Code Style

-In LobeChat, we use the `@lobehub/lint` package to maintain a unified code style.
+In AiPMChat, we use the `@aipmorg/lint` package to maintain a unified code style.
 This package incorporates configurations for `ESLint`, `Prettier`, `remarklint`, and `stylelint` to ensure that our JavaScript, Markdown, and CSS files adhere to the same coding standards.

 ### ESLint

 We use ESLint to check for issues in our JavaScript code.
-You can find the `.eslintrc.js` file in the project's root directory, which contains our extensions and custom rules for the ESLint configuration of `@lobehub/lint`.
+You can find the `.eslintrc.js` file in the project's root directory, which contains our extensions and custom rules for the ESLint configuration of `@aipmorg/lint`.

 To ensure your code aligns with the project's standards, run ESLint before committing your code.

 ### Prettier

 Prettier is responsible for code formatting to maintain consistency.
-Our Prettier configuration can be found in `.prettierrc.js`, imported from `@lobehub/lint`.
+Our Prettier configuration can be found in `.prettierrc.js`, imported from `@aipmorg/lint`.

 It's recommended to configure your editor to run Prettier automatically upon saving files or manually run it before committing.